MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 ### Use Endpoint DLP to prevent document copying to devices

 To block copying of sensitive document to any Bluetooth Device use [Endpoint DLP](/purview/endpoint-dlp-learn-about).

+### Use Endpoint DLP to capture file evidence of files copied to USB

+To capture evidence of a file being copied to a USB, use [Endpoint DLP](/purview/dlp-copy-matched-items-get-started?tabs=purview-portal%2Cpurview)

 ## Device control policy samples and scenarios